certeu/morio/docs/docs/guides/contributors/docs/readme.md

-We store our documentation as [Markdown](https://www.markdownguide.org/) in git and use [Docusaurus][docusaurus] to generate a static website from it, which we then publish as [morio.it](https://morio.it/).
+We store our documentation as [Markdown](https://www.markdownguide.org/) in git and use [Docusaurus][docusaurus] to generate a static website from it, which we then publish at [morio.it](https://morio.it/).

 Inside our monorepo, the `docs` folder holds the docusaurus setup.
 Within that folder, the `docs` subfolder holds the actual markdown content.

-So relative to the monorepo root, you can find the markdown of our documentation under `docs/docs`.
+So, relative to the monorepo root, you can find the markdown of our documentation under `docs/docs`.

 <Note>
 Apart from documentation, we also publish blog posts using the same docusaurus setup.